xregistry/spec/core/spec.md

 compatibility of clients or to ensure existing entities remain consistent with the defined model.

-Implementations are REQUIRED to ensure that after any model changes are made all of the entities in the Registry are valid with respect to the new model definition (including all Versions of Resources).
+Implementations are REQUIRED to ensure that after any model changes are made, all of the entities in the Registry are valid with respect to the new model definition (including all Versions of Resources).
 How this is achieved will be implementation specific.
-For example, implementations can choose to automatically modify existing entities, or to even delete non-conforming entities (such as when Groups or Resource types are removed).
+For example, implementations can choose to automatically modify existing entities, or even to delete non-conforming entities (such as when Groups or Resource types are removed).
 However, it is STRONGLY RECOMMENDED that implementations not delete entities due to attribute modifications.